Muppozhudhum Un Karpanaigal: Release and reception

 Muppozhudhum Un Karpanaigal received a U certificate from the censor board after 32 cuts.
-Elred Kumar said he agreed to those changes as U-certifiied Tamil films are eligible for entertainment tax exemption, but the dubbed Telugu version remained unedited due to Andhra Pradesh having no such law.
+Elred Kumar said he agreed to those changes as U-certifiied Tamil films were then eligible for entertainment tax exemption from the Tamil Nadu government, but the dubbed Telugu version remained unedited due to the Andhra Pradesh government having no such law.
 The film was released on 17 February 2012, and received mixed reviews from critics.
 Sify wrote, "This edge-of-the-seat thriller with plenty of style, suavely shot with foot tapping songs make up for the plot holes that threaten to eat into this otherwise engaging film".
 N. Venkateswaran from The Times of India rated it 3 out 5.
 Anupama Kumar won the Vijay Award for Best Supporting Actress for her role.

 Potential remake

 The producer had signed a contract with a company from Los Angeles call Eccho Remake as they have acquired the remake rights for the North American territory.